 Nuggets vs. Suns Injury Report Today - April 29

-The injury report for the Denver Nuggets (53-29) heading into their NBA playoffs second round game 1 against the Phoenix Suns (45-37) currently features just one player.
-The playoff matchup begins at 8:30 PM ET on Saturday, April 29 from Ball Arena.
+The Denver Nuggets (53-29) are dealing with just one player on the injury report heading into Game 1 of the second round of the NBA playoffs against the Phoenix Suns (45-37) at Ball Arena on Saturday, April 29 at 8:30 PM ET.

 Watch the NBA all season long on Fubo!

-The Nuggets are coming off of a 112-109 win against the Timberwolves in their most recent game on Tuesday.
+The Nuggets enter this game following a 112-109 victory against the Timberwolves on Tuesday.
 In the Nuggets' win, Jamal Murray led the way with a team-high 35 points (adding four rebounds and five assists).

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.